-- our ability to obtain sufficient capital or strategic business arrangements to fund our operations and expansion plans, including meeting our financial obligations under various licensing and other strategic arrangements, the funding of our clinical trials for product candidates in our development programs for our Targeted Caner Immunotherapy Program, our Ischemic Repair Program and our Immune Modulation Program, and the commercialization of the relevant technology; - · our ability to build and maintain the management and human resources infrastructure necessary to support the growth of our business; - · our ability to integrate our acquired businesses successfully and grow such acquired businesses as anticipated, including expanding our PCT business internationally; - · whether a large global market is established for our cellular-based products and services and our ability to capture a meaningful share of this market; - · scientific and medical developments beyond our control; - our ability to obtain and maintain, as applicable, appropriate governmental licenses, accreditations or certifications or comply with healthcare laws and regulations or any other adverse effect or limitations caused by government regulation of our business; - whether any of our current or future patent applications result in issued patents, the scope of those patents and our ability to obtain and maintain other rights to technology required or desirable for the conduct of our business; our ability to commercialize products without infringing the claims of third party patents; - · whether any potential strategic or financial benefits of various licensing agreements will be realized; - the results of our development activities, including the results of our planned Intus Phase Phase 3 clinical trial of DC/TC being developed to treat metastatic melanoma, our PreSERVE Phase 2 clinical trial of NBS10 (AMR-001) being developed to treat acute myocardial infarction and planned clinical trials; - our ability to complete our other planned clinical trials (or initiate other trials) in accordance with our estimated timelines due to delays associated with enrolling patients due to the novelty of the treatment, the size of the patient population and the need of patients to meet the inclusion criteria of the trial or otherwise; - the other factors discussed in "Risk Factors" in our Form 10-K filed with the Securities and Exchange Commission ("the SEC") on March 13, 2014, and elsewhere in the Annual Report on Form 10-K; and - the Company's acquisition of California Stem Cell, Inc. ("CSC Acquisition") and the ongoing operations associated with this new business will subject the Company to additional risks.
+- our ability to obtain sufficient capital or strategic business arrangements to fund our operations and expansion plans, including meeting our financial obligations under various licensing and other strategic arrangements, the funding of our clinical trials for product candidates in our development programs for our Targeted Caner Immunotherapy Program, our Ischemic Repair Program and our Immune Modulation Program, and the commercialization of the relevant technology; - our ability to build and maintain the management and human resources infrastructure necessary to support the growth of our business; - · our ability to integrate our acquired businesses successfully and grow such acquired businesses as anticipated, including expanding our PCT business internationally; - · whether a large global market is established for our cellular-based products and services and our ability to capture a meaningful share of this market; - · scientific and medical developments beyond our control; - our ability to obtain and maintain, as applicable, appropriate governmental licenses, accreditations or certifications or comply with healthcare laws and regulations or any other adverse effect or limitations caused by government regulation of our business; - whether any of our current or future patent applications result in issued patents, the scope of those patents and our ability to obtain and maintain other rights to technology required or desirable for the conduct of our business; our ability to commercialize products without infringing the claims of third party patents; - · whether any potential strategic or financial benefits of various licensing agreements will be realized; - · the results of our development activities, especially: - the results of our planned Intus Phase Phase 3 clinical trial of DC/TC being developed to treat metastatic melanoma; - the results of our PreSERVE Phase 2 clinical trial of NBS10 (AMR-001) being developed to treat acute myocardial infarction for which we released initial data on November 17, 2014 and for which all 6 month data has been collected; however it is subject to ongoing analysis, and currently reported results, although promising, are preliminary and there can be no assurance that further analysis may not reveal negative, or less promising, results; - our ability to complete our other planned clinical trials (or initiate other trials) in accordance with our estimated timelines due to delays associated with enrolling patients due to the novelty of the treatment, the size of the patient population and the need of patients to meet the inclusion criteria of the trial or otherwise; - the other factors discussed in "Risk Factors" in our Form 10-K filed with the Securities and Exchange Commission ("the SEC") on March 13, 2014, and elsewhere in the Annual Report on Form 10-K; and - the Company's acquisition of California Stem Cell, Inc. ("CSC Acquisition") and the ongoing operations associated with this new business will subject the Company to additional risks.
 Our Current Report on Form 8-K filed on May 8, 2014 reporting the closing of the CSC Acquisition contains a discussion of the risk factors related to the CSC Acquisition and our new Targeted Immunotherapy Program.